Lanta Weather & Climate

-During the generally drier high season months from late October to early May, the wind is generally from the east, blowing through the South China Sea into the Gulf of Thailand.
+The Koh Lanta diving season is generally the high season months from late October to early May.
+The wind is mostly from the east, blowing through the South China Sea into the Gulf of Thailand.

 The Thai-Malay Peninsula acts as a wind buffer and here on Koh Lanta we usually experience extended periods of sunny days with flat calm seas and little or no rain.